AaronCodesPython/DailyCodeforce/README.md

 - **Aaron Leonard Glaser** - *Initial work* - [AaronCodesPython](https://github.com/AaronCodesPython)

-I'm a Computer Science student at ETH Zurich, passionate about coding and competitive programming.
+I'm a Computer Science student at ETH Zurich, passionate about coding and competitive programming :).

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](./app/LICENSE.md) file for details.